g12bftd/Kaggle-Based-Projects/README.md

 - curtosis of Wavelet Transformed image (continuous)
 - entropy of image (continuous)
 - class (integer) : 0 for genuine and 1 for fake

+## Stock Price Clustering

+Given 27 different companies in the SP500, we will extract their stock price data directly from Yahoo Finance.
+The objective is to use the KMeans algorithm to categorize these companies into 5 clusters, by the magnitude of the changes in opening and closing stock price between Jan 1st 2015 and Jan 1st 2020.